Axion Dark Matter Archaeology with Primordial Gravitational Waves: Primordial Gravitational Waves

-Additionally in Figs.~\ref{fig:snr_ska}-\ref{fig:snr_et}, we present the contours for the fraction of axion DM ($\Omega_a/\Omega_{\rm DM}$) by dark blue dotted ($10\%$) and dashed ($100\%$) lines.
+Additionally in the figures, we present the contours for the fraction of axion DM ($\Omega_a/\Omega_{\rm DM}$) by dark blue dotted ($10\%$) and dashed ($100\%$) lines.
 The contours correspond to $f_a=10^{12}$ GeV and are shown to indicate how a given $f_a$ interacts with our figures.
 This is important when assessing the complementary information from axion haloscopes and interferometry missions.
-For $d=7$ decay, GW missions are mostly sensitive for $m_Q$, while SKA exhibits promising detection potential to probe the axion DM across a large range of $m_Q$ for both dimensions.
-Thus, SKA, $\mu$-ARES, BBO and ET have the potential interesting regions of the post-inflationary axion scenario.
+For $d=7$ decay, GW missions are mostly sensitive for $m_Q$, while ET exhibits promising detection potential to probe the axion DM across a large range of DM mass for both dimensions.